clickpulp/ags-modules/docs/cursor.md

 * **Any input moves the cursor**: Players can use keyboard, gamepad, or mouse to control the cursor
 * **Smart auto-targeting**: The cursor can automatically move to important objects
 * **Works with menus**: Navigate menus smoothly with keyboard or gamepad
-* **Cursor can be locked**: Prevent cursor movement during cutscenes or special moments
-* **Feels responsive**: Cursor movement adapts to whatever input the player prefers
+* **Automatic cursor management**: Cursor locks and unlocks based on context
+* **Controller-optimized**: Automatically adjusts for different controller types
+* **Feels responsive**: Advanced analog stick handling with exponential response curves
+* **Context-aware visibility**: Mouse cursor shows/hides intelligently based on game state

 ## Usage